Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 To power up and enable the RF section, the processor must first make sure all the AX5043 enable lines are disabled (pulled low).
 This is not the default, but it doesn't matter because they are all powered off, anyway.
-The processor then can drive AX5043\_PWR\_CTL\_N low to enable the power to all AX5043s.
+The processor then can drive AX5043\_PWR\_EN high to enable the power to all AX5043s.
 The processor can then drive the individual AX5043 enables high to power them on.
-Then the processor can drive PWR\_FLAG\_SSPA low to power on the PA and LNA_ENABLE low to enable the LNA.
+Then the processor can drive PWR\_FLAG\_SSPA high to power on the PA and LNA_ENABLE low to enable the LNA.

-There is another watchdog on the board....
-FIXME - write this if necessary.
+# TX Power Measurement

-Add TX Power Measurement description.
+FIXME - write this.

 # History